walles/cleverdrawer/README.md

 * Get somebody to install + start using the beta
 * Add contacts as launchables
 * Crashlytics log answers to "READ_CONTACTS please?" question
+* Verify there are no duplicate labels in the launchables list